 So then, iPhone or Android: Which should you choose?
 Both platforms have pros and cons, and, as with many purchase decisions, your choice will depend on what you value most.

 Owning an iPhone is a simpler, more convenient experience.
 There's less to think about, and because Apple's iPhone represents the single most popular brand of smartphone, there's an abundance of support everywhere you go — whether you need your battery replaced or you're just trying to pick up a new case.
-That's especially true in the United States, where iPhones accounted for 39% of all smartphones sold in the third quarter of 2019 — the largest share of any manufacturer — according to Counterpoint.

 Android-device ownership is a bit harder in those respects.
 Yet it's simultaneously more freeing, because it offers more choice — choice of how much you want to spend, choice of hardware and software features, and choice in how you organize and personalize your experience.
 If you're extremely particular about the technology you use, you might find Android more liberating — dare I say, fun — though you'll also likely lament the relative lack of high-quality apps and accessories.